tmobile/magentaA11y/_checklist-web/image.md

 keyboard:
   tab: |
-    Nothing, images themselves are not be focusable (unless it is a control)
+    Nothing, images themselves are not focusable (unless it is a control)
   arrow-keys: |
     Screen reader reads the alt text or ignores decorative images